carolwanjohi/angular-shell/README.md

 # Shell

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This project was generated with Angular version 15.1.5

-## Development server
+## Set-up for development

+### `.nvmrc` file

+This project uses `nvmrc` to make ensure the same version of Node is used for tooling.
+Make sure your Node version is the same as the version description in the `.nvmrc` file or in the `package.json`'s `"engines"` object.

+### Run locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.